• Free shipping on all orders

 Difficulty Level: Easy

 If you have a pile of Legos, you can create some fun Lego maze tracks.
 Since it’s easy to piece the Lego blocks together, you can involve your kids and spend the afternoon creating fun challenges for your hamster.
-With all the different kinds of Lego pieces that are out there, you can get really creative with designing unique mazes.
+With all the different kinds of Lego pieces that are out there, you can get creative with designing unique mazes.
 Just keep in mind that the walls of your maze should be built high enough so that your hamster can’t climb over them.

 7. DIY Plastic Water Bottle Hamster Maze